mpcsh/wobsite/src/cv/index.md

 I am currently serving on the champions group for the [pattern matching proposal](https://github.com/tc39/proposal-pattern-matching), where I am designing the feature's syntax and semantics as well as drafting its specification text.
 I recently conducted a stage 3 review of the [`Intl.Segmenter` proposal](https://github.com/tc39/proposal-intl-segmenter) by [implementing](https://github.com/mpcsh/proposal-intl-segmenter-review) the specification text from scratch, which will soon become a polyfill.
 I have received consistent and widespread gratitude from other delegates and committee chairs for elevating the quality of plenary notes.

+### Slack - Software Engineer - Desktop Foundations
+*Coming soon!*

 ### PayPal - Software Engineer - Checkout Integrations
-*August 2020 - Present*
+*August 2020 - December 2020*

-I am working on a React component library to improve the ease of integrating with PayPal's smart payment buttons in React apps.
-I am also working on adding Apple Pay to the PayPal JavaScript SDK.
+I worked on a React component library to improve the ease of integrating with PayPal's smart payment buttons in React apps.
+I also worked on adding Apple Pay to the PayPal JavaScript SDK.

 ### Braintree - Software Engineer - Team Panels